 - Will the review also be inclusive of subheadings or any background information for the mentioned sources?

 Want to follow the APA style?
 Make sure to stick by the following rules:

 - Make use of 1-inch page margins

-- If not instructed make the use of double spacing all through the text
+- If not instructed make use of double spacing throughout the text

 - Ensure that while writing your font is readable.
 For this, it is best to implement the Times New Roman set to 12-point size.